 LifeStraw has their advanced hollow fiber technology.
 Instead of the U-shaped micro-tubes, elongated fibers run the length of the straw and similarly filter out harmful particles while the water passes through micro-pores by way of suction.See the Sawyer Mini on Amazon See the Lifestraw on Amazon

 How they stack up to each other

-In some ways, comparing the filtration capabilities between the Sawyer Mini and the LifeStraw is like the 3,000 lb. horse making fun of the 3,001 lb. horse; the differences are minute.
+In some ways, comparing the filtration capabilities between the Sawyer Mini and the LifeStraw personal water filter is like the 3,000 lb. horse making fun of the 3,001 lb. horse; the differences are minute.

-Nevertheless, there is a strength in the Sawyer Mini’s efficacy.
+Nevertheless, there’s a strength in the Sawyer Mini’s efficacy.
 Whereas LifeStraw’s technology has been rated to 0.2-micron pore size, the Sawyer Mini rates at 0.1.
-Though both products meet EPA drinking water standards, the Sawyer Mini is the slightly superior filtration technology.
+Though both products meet EPA drinking water standards, the Sawyer Mini is the slightly superior water filtration technology.